alphagov/notifications-api/README.md

 ### `environment.sh`

-Creating the environment.sh file.
-Replace [unique-to-environment] with your something unique to the environment.
+Creating and edit an environment.sh file.

-Create a local environment.sh file containing the following:

 ```
 echo "